-Most businesses invest time and money into SEO and then have no idea if it's working.
-Tracking turns guesswork into decisions.
+Most businesses pour time and money into SEO and then have no real idea whether it's working.
+Tracking is what turns that guesswork into decisions.
+It matters most in the early months, when the work is happening but the phone hasn't started ringing yet (here's why that gap exists).

 Without it, you can't tell if leads are coming from Google, which pages are pulling their weight, or whether the work is paying off at all.
-Regular tracking also means you catch traffic drops and technical problems before they do real damage.
+Track it regularly and you'll also catch traffic drops and technical problems early, before they do any real damage.

 The 6 Key SEO Metrics to Track